 Patients with a suspected or confirmed adult-onset sarcoma should be referred to a specialist who is a member of a multidisciplinary cancer care team and practices at one of the specialist centres listed below.

-The Australian Sarcoma Group recommends that a sarcoma surgeon should be consulted as soon as sarcoma is suspected, so that any biopsy can be handled correctly.
+Australia and New Zealand Sarcoma Association recommends that a sarcoma surgeon should be consulted as soon as sarcoma is suspected, so that any biopsy can be handled correctly.

 Even if surgery does not seem likely at the time of referral, involvement of a multidisciplinary cancer care team early in the cancer journey is recommended to ensure optimal assessment, care, and outcomes.